ManifoldScholar/manifold-docs/_docs/projects/creating.md

     weight: 1
 ---

-To create a new project in the system, navigate to the Projects menu in the backend and click the `Add a New Project Button`.
+To create a new project in the system, click the `Add a New Project` button on the backend Dashboard, or, alternatively, navigate to the Projects menu and under the All Projects submenu click the button of the same name.

 ![Projects](/docs/assets/installing/projects.png)